wivl/nell/README.md

 ## Build

-> The code base is written on a x86-64 Windows 11 machine for MSVC compiler.
+> The code base is written on an x86-64 Windows 11 machine for MSVC compiler.

 ### Dependencies